Brick polytopes of spherical subword complexes and generalized associahedra: Main results

 \begin{corollary} For the word~$\cw{c}$, the bijection~$\facetSortable{c}$ is an isomorphism between the Cambrian lattice on $c$-sortable elements in~$W$ and the increasing flip order on the facets of~$\clustercomplex$. \end{corollary}

 \begin{corollary} The normal fan of the brick polytope~$\brickPolytope(\cw{c})$ coincides with the $c$-Cambrian fan. \end{corollary}

-Although Corollary~\ref{coro:mainCambrianLattice} follows from~\cite{IgusaSchiffler,IngallsThomas} for simply laced types and Corollary~\ref{coro:mainCambrianFan} could be deduced from the connection between the brick polytope~$\brickPolytope(\cw{c})$ and the $c$-associahedron of~\cite{HohlwegLangeThomas}, the subword complex approach provides new independent proofs.
+Although Corollary~\ref{coro:mainCambrianLattice} follows from~\cite{IgusaSchiffler,IngallsThomas} for simply laced types and Corollary~\ref{coro:mainCambrianFan} could be deduced from the connection between the brick polytope~$\brickPolytope(\cw{c})$ and the $c$-associahedron of~\cite{HohlwegLangeThomas}, the subword complex approach provides new independent proofs of these results bypassing most technicalities of the previous approaches.

+Finally, to complete the interpretation of cluster complexes as subword complexes, we provide the following description of the mutation matrix associated to a cluster in the $c$-cluster complex, or equivalently, to a facet of the subword complex~$\clustercomplex$.